Oklahoma Dove License: What License do You Need to Hunt Dove in Oklahoma?

 For the most accurate and up-to-date season dates, hunters should consult the official Oklahoma Department of Wildlife Conservation website, which provides detailed information on season openings, closings, and any regional variations.

-The early dove season usually begins in early September and lasts for approximately two weeks.
-The late season typically opens in mid-October and runs for about two weeks as well.
-These dates can shift slightly each year based on regulatory decisions.
+The early dove season usually begins in early September and lasts for approximately two months.
+The late season typically opens in December and runs for a few weeks.
+These dates can shift slightly each year based on regulatory decisions, so be sure to check Oklahoma’s website for the most up-to-date season dates.

 Oklahoma enforces daily bag limits for dove to maintain sustainable populations and fair hunting opportunities.
 The daily bag limit for mourning dove is typically 15 birds per hunter per day, with a possession limit of 45 birds.